run-llama/llama_index/docs/getting_started/installation.md

 - `pip install -r requirements.txt` if you want to install optional dependencies + dependencies used for development (e.g. unit testing).

-### Environment Setup
+### OpenAI Environment Setup

-By default, we use the OpenAI GPT-3 `text-davinci-003` model.
+By default, we use the OpenAI `gpt-3.5-turbo` model for text generation and `text-embedding-ada-002` for retrieval and embeddings.
 In order to use this, you must have an OPENAI_API_KEY setup.
 You can register an API key by logging into [OpenAI's page and creating a new API token](https://beta.openai.com/account/api-keys).

 ```{tip}